There are more reasons for you to include landscape lighting for your home’s exterior than meet the eye.

 Take safety.
 The last thing most of us want is to have folks taking a header on our property and possibly hurting themselves.
 Nighttime increases the risk for such accidents.
-Clearly illuminating steps and walk entrances with attractive, functional lighting can go a long way toward ensuring everyone’s personal safety.
+Clearly illuminating steps and walk entrances with attractive, functional landscape lighting can go a long way toward ensuring everyone’s personal safety.

 Nighttime provides good cover for anyone with a little burglary on his or her mind.
-That’s another area where exterior lighting can be extremely beneficial.
+That’s another area where exterior landscape lighting can be extremely beneficial.
 Not only will strategic placement of accent lighting fixtures illuminate dark corners around your property discouraging anyone intent on breaking and entering, but it will also allow you to view your yard more clearly from inside and see who’s lurking about.

-Beyond ensuring safety and providing security, well-planned exterior lighting creates pockets of interest that can result in a dramatic, overall atmosphere for your home.
+Beyond ensuring safety and providing security, well-planned exterior landscape lighting creates pockets of interest that can result in a dramatic, overall atmosphere for your home.
 With exterior lighting, you can create a visual path to your front door.
 Lighting can highlight structural architectural elements, such as fountains and sculptures, or landscape features, such as topiary.
 And lighting trees and shrubs can also help you frame your property and walkways in a welcoming context.

 The key here is to hide the source of the light, so that what visitors and passers-by see is the effect of the lighting and not the lights themselves.
 And take care not to over-light your home; less is generally more.